Skip to Main Content Jump to Main Content

 How does it work?

 The SailGP Championship is made up of a packed calendar of events taking place at iconic venues around the world.
-Thirteen rival national teams go head-to-head for Championship glory, competing at fast and furious events across multiple continents.
+13 rival national teams go head-to-head for championship glory, competing at fast and furious events across multiple continents.

 Events are made up of multiple races and take place across two days, with 6 races in total scheduled for each Sail Grand Prix.
 The first day includes three fleet races, while the remaining two fleet races take place on the second day before the event winner is crowned in the final race on Sunday.
 These fleet races are intense and adrenaline-fueled lasting approximately 15 minutes each.

-Canada Sail Grand Prix will be the 7th stop on Season 6’s 11-event calendar, which means teams will be putting it all on the line to move up the season leaderboard in the run up to Geneva’s Grand Final.
+Canada Sail Grand Prix will be the 7th stop on Season 6’s 13-event calendar, which means teams will be putting it all on the line to move up the season leaderboard in the run up to Abu Dhabi Grand Final in November.

 When and where is SailGP happening?

 SailGP race days are happening on Saturday, June 20 and Sunday, June 21, 2026.
-The heart-pumping action takes place right in the center of the Halifax Harbour, between Georges Island and the Macdonald Bridge.
-The races will be visible from both the Halifax waterfront and Dartmouth waterfront, with plenty of space to catch all the action.
-This is the second ever SailGP event to take place in Canadian waters, and fans will be able to take in the race and festivities at multiple venues across the city.
+The heart-pumping action takes place right in the center of the Halifax Harbour, between Georges Island and Purdy’s Wharf (exact coursewill be weather dependent), with the SailGP tech site located at King’s Wharf in Dartmouth.
+The races will be visible from both the Halifax Waterfront and Dartmouth Waterfront, with plenty of space to catch all the action.
+This is the second SailGP event to take place in Canadian waters, and fans will be able to take in the race and festivities at multiple venues across the city.

 The address for entrance to the Race Stadium is 1521 Lower Water Street, Halifax, NS, B3J 1R9.